Misterios metro station: Location and layout

-Misterios is an underground metro station along Avenida Río Consulado, in northeastern Mexico City.
-It serves the colonias (neighborhoods) of Vallejo, in Gustavo A. Madero, and Peralvillo, in Cuauhtémoc.
-Misterios metro station has two exits that lead to Avenida Río Consulado and Calle Constantino.
-The northern exit goes to Colonia Vallejo and the southern one is at Colonia Peralvillo.
+Misterios is an underground metro station on Line 5 below Circuito Interior, at the Avenida Río Consulado segment.
+The station is found in the limits of the boroughs of Gustavo A. Madero and Cuauhtémoc, in northern Mexico City.
+The station serves the Colonias ("neighborhoods") of Vallejo, Gustavo A. Madero, and Peralvillo, Cuauhtémoc.
+It has two exits leading to Circuito Interior and Calle Constantino: the northern exit serves Colonia Vallejo, while the southern exit serves Colonia Peralvillo.

-Within the system, the station lies between La Raza and Valle Gómez.
-The area is serviced by Route 20-A of the city's public bus system by Route 200 of the Red de Transporte de Pasajeros network, Line 7 of the Metrobús system at Misterios bus station, a few blocks away, and by Line 4 (formerly Line G) of the trolleybus system.
+Within the system, Misterios metro station lies between La Raza and Valle Gómez.
+The area is serviced by Route 20-A of the city's public bus system, Route 200 of the Red de Transporte de Pasajeros network, Line 7 of the Metrobús system at Misterios bus station, a few blocks away, and Line 4 (formerly Line G) of the trolleybus system.

 History and construction

 Line 5 of the Mexico City Metro was built by Cometro, a subsidiary of Empresas ICA.
-It opened on 19 December 1981.
-The next section, where Misterios station is located, opened on 1 July 1982, the first day of service for the western expansion from Consulado to La Raza metro station.
+The section including Misterios metro station formed part of a northward extension from Consulado metro station, and opened on 1 July 1982, while running eastward toward Pantitlán metro station.

-The tunnel between Valle Gómez and Misterios stations is 969 m long.
 During construction, workers uncovered part of a road that connected Tenochtitlan with the Tepeyac hill.
 The road was built with materials dating back to the Mesoamerican Postclassic Period.

+Originally, Line 8, which runs from the historic center of Mexico City to Constitución de 1917 station in Iztapalapa, was originally planned to follow a different route, from Pantitlán in eastern Mexico City to Indios Verdes in the north, with a stop at Misterios.
+However, the project was canceled due to potential structural issues it would have caused near the Zócalo area, as it was intended to interchange with Line 2 at its respective metro station.
+The plan for Line 8 was later modified to run from Indios Verdes to Constitución de 1917, still stopping at Misterios.
+But its construction did not progress beyond Garibaldi, which has served as the line's provisional terminal since 1994.

-The opposite side towards La Raza station emerges to the grade level and is 892 m.
+The section between Misterios and La Raza station descends from street level to the underground level and measures 892 m, while the opposite section toward Valle Gómez station is 969 m long.

+Name and pictogram

-The station is named after the nearby Calzada de los Misterios, an avenue in Mexico City that connects the Basilica of Our Lady of Guadalupe with Paseo de la Reforma.
-Calzada de los Misterios has fifteen hermitages, built in the 17th century, which reference and illustrate the Mysteries of the Rosary.
+The station is named after the nearby Calzada de los Misterios, an avenue connecting the Basilica of Our Lady of Guadalupe with Paseo de la Reforma.
+The avenue has fifteen hermitages built in the 17th century, each representing one of the Mysteries of the Rosary.
 The station's pictogram represents one of these hermitages.

-Originally, Line 8 (which runs from downtown Mexico City to Constitución de 1917 station in Iztapalapa) was planned to extend from Pantitlán in eastern Mexico City to Indios Verdes station, with a stop at Misterios.
-However, the project was canceled due to potential structural issues it would have caused near the Zócalo area, as it was intended to interchange with Line 2 at Zócalo station.
-The plan for Line 8 was later modified to run from Indios Verdes to Constitución de 1917 station, still stopping at Misterios.
-But its construction did not progress beyond Garibaldi / Lagunilla metro station, which has served as its provisional terminal since 1994.

 Incidents

 A train's railway coupler broke on 21 April 2020 near the station.
 From 23 April to 15 June 2020, the station was temporarily closed due to the COVID-19 pandemic in Mexico.
-In the Misterios–Valle Gómez tunnel, a train window was ejected and caused a short circuit on 21 February 2021.
-A train window was ejected in the tunnel between Valle Gómez, causing a short circuit on station 21 February 2021.
+On 21 February 2021, a train window was ejected in the tunnel between Misterios and Valle Gómez, causing a short circuit.